Executive DirectorCompany: NashInspired

 Role: Session Presenter

-Session: A Day in MY Deaf World: A Hearing Perspective on Equity and Inclusion for the ASL Community (S1-C)
+Session: How the Hearing Can Impact Equity and Inclusion in the ASL Community (S1-C)

 Terryann Nash currently holds a Bachelor of Arts degree in human rights/adult training and development with a minor in American Sign Language studies from Metropolitan State University, an associate degree with a focus in nonprofit business, and a certificate in American Sign Language studies from Saint Paul College.
 She is currently enrolled at Metropolitan State master’s program (MAPL), studying political leadership and development.